ShipEngine/connect-website/create-first-app.md

 ---
 hidden: true
 title: Create your first ShipEngine Integration app.
-description: Learn how to use the ShipEngine Integration Platform CLI and the project template to being creating an Integration app.
+description: Learn how to use the ShipEngine CLI and the project template to being creating an Integration app.
 tags:
 - ShipEngine
 - Integration App